 Majority of companies confirm the previous agreement that no specification change is needed regarding this UE behavior.
 Rapporteur suggest following majority views.

-Proposal 2: RAN2 confirms that when the RLM/BFD measurement state is relaxed and the SCG is deactivated the UE triggers UAI message to report that the RLM/BFD relaxation state is not relaxed.
+Proposal 2: RAN2 confirms that when the RLM/BFD measurement state is relaxed, an SCG deactivation with bfd-and-RLM set to true triggers UAI message to report that the RLM/BFD relaxation state is not relaxed.
 No specification change is needed.

 R2-2302800 Correction on RLM/BFD relaxation state reporting Nokia, Nokia Shanghai Bell CR Rel-17 38.331 17.4.0 3966 - F NR_UE_pow_sav_enh-Core